Co-Production means working together on an equal basis.

-- NHS Newham Clinical Commissioning Group
+- council members, senior staff and staff from the Newham Clinical Commissioning Group (NCCG)

-- Other stakeholders such as Healthwatch Newham
+- other stakeholders such as Healthwatch Newham

-work on important health and social care issues.
+to work on important health and social care issues.

-If you would like to:
+If you would like:

 - make comments

-- make suggestions or
+- make suggestions

 - give ideas for improvement

-please contact the LBN Co Production Manager:
+Then please contact the Co Production team:

 Call: 0203 373 4131 /1638 /8392 /1788